rozek/node-red-obniz-examples/README.md

 Examples for obniz devices controlled by Node-RED

 This repository contains a growing collection of examples for electronic circuits based on [obniz boards](https://obniz.com/) and controlled by [Node-RED](https://nodered.org/).
-They are organized around the parts found in the [Keyestudio 48 in 1 Sensor Kit](https://wiki.keyestudio.com/KS0349_Keyestudio_48_in_1_Sensor_Kit) in order to help my students to carry out web-based or cloud-connected hardware projects without requiring too much affinity to electronics.
+They are organized around the parts found in the [Keyestudio 48 in 1 Sensor Kit](https://wiki.keyestudio.com/KS0349_Keyestudio_48_in_1_Sensor_Kit) in order to help my students to carry out web-based or cloud-connected hardware projects without requiring too much knowledge of electronics.

 > Please note: this work is currently in progress.
 While it may already be used, do not expect it to be finished before end of October 2021.